curl/everything-curl/usingcurl/returns.md

  44. **Not used**

  45. Interface error.
-A specified outgoing network interface could not be used. curl will typically decide outgoing network and IP addresses by itself but when explicitly asked to use a specific one that curl cannot use, this error can occur.
+A specified outgoing network interface could not be used. curl typically decides outgoing network and IP addresses by itself but when explicitly asked to use a specific one that curl cannot use, this error can occur.

  46. **Not used**